antonio25x/mechanic-app/README.md

 ## Deploy to Github Pages
 Run the following commands.
-Note that `--no-silent` just output meaningful error messages `ng build --prod --base-href "https://antonio25x.github.io/mechanic-app/"` `ngh --message="Yout commit message" --branch=master --no-silent`
+*Note:* that `--no-silent` just output meaningful error messages *Important: DO NOT choose branch master or you will override all your changes with the contents of `/dist`* `ng build --prod --base-href "https://antonio25x.github.io/mechanic-app/"` `ngh --message="Yout commit message" --branch=gh-pages --no-silent`

 ## Further help